captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ## CARRIE:
 Anna.
 ---
-Please keep your voices down.
+Please, please keep your voices down.
+---
+template: noise
+baby crying
 ---
 ## OLIVER:
 I’ve been out to the Singles Compound.